Hillgod/Zend_Translate_HHVM/README.md

+This isn't needed anymore, now that HHVM supports namespaces.

 # PURPOSE OF THIS FORK

 Remove most of everything that's not needed for the Zend_Translate component.
 Made numerous changes for this to work in HipHop VM, which mostly involves accounting for HHVM's lack of support for namespaces.